sumitrai/AI/README.md

 # AI
-Just learning more about AI and related topics
+Just learning more about AI and related topics.